NBISweden/workshop-reproducible-research/docs/git.md

     There are a lot more things you can do with markdown what we show here.
     Indeed, this entire course is mostly written in markdown!
 You can read more about markdown [here](https://www.markdownguide.org/getting-started/).

+!!! note "Quick recap"
+    We learned how to connect local git repositories to remote locations such as GitHub and how to upload commits using `git push`.
+We also learned the basics of *markdown* and how it can be used to document git repositories.

 ### Browsing GitHub